One of the biggest mysteries of the entire Star Wars universe has always centred on the origins of the Jedi Order’s enigmatic leader, Yoda.

-As stated, there is little known about Yoda’s species, though all three from that background met in the Star Wars franchise (Yaddle, Yoda, Baby Yoda) have been powerful force-users, carnivorous, short (around 70cm) and capable of great ageing, with Yoda known to be several hundred years old by the time of the Star Wars prequels.
+All three members of the species in the Star Wars franchise (Yaddle, Yoda, Baby Yoda) have been powerful force-users, carnivorous, short (around 70cm) and capable of growing very old, with Yoda known to be roughly 900 by the time of his death.

-Star Wars creator George Lucas intentionally kept details of Yoda’s past unknown in order to keep an air of mystery around the character, and his edict has continued since then – though new live-action The Mandalorian looks set to explore his culture and background for the first time through the character of The Child.
+Star Wars creator George Lucas intentionally kept details of Yoda’s past unknown in order to keep an air of intrigue around the character, and his edict has continued since then – though The Mandalorian looks set to explore his culture and background for the first time through the character of The Child.

 Who is Baby Yoda?